open-eid/CDOC2/cdoc2-system-docs/docs/02_protocol_and_cryptography_spec/appendix_f_cdoc2_auth_server.md

-# Appendix F: Authentication server API, version 0.9.0-draft of cdoc2-auth-server API
+# Authentication Server API Reference

 > **Note:** This section applies to SiD/MiD only.